Mizone: Products

 Mizone comes in 750mL transparent, somewhat curved, blue plastic bottles that have depressions made for fingers at the bottom half.
 The bottles feature a blue flip and flow lid that opens to a nozzle.
 In Australia, a 800ml sipper bottle was available when the drink was first launched in 2001.

 In Australia, Mizone Active Water came in lime, blackcurrant, mandarin and raspberry, while the product in New Zealand was made up of lime, passionfruit, mandarin and crisp apple.
 Mizone Isopower was available only in New Zealand.
 The drink had two low-carb flavours, Raspberry Rush and Lemon Lime Charge, which are discontinued.
 The last range was Mizone Rapid, launched in 2007 and discontinued in 2011.

 In 2016, Mizone Activ was launched in Indonesia, targeted to the sports community.
 In 2017, Mizone expanded its product line in China, where it included two new flavours; cactus green orange and sea salt mango, including a new merchandise line titled "blazing energy," which is high in taurine and plant extracts.
 In 2019, also in China, Mizone introduced three new products; taurine, ginseng and fiber.

 In New Zealand, the drink comes in three flavours; lime, mandarin and crisp apple, as per the official website.
 (Note: The official Australasian website of Fructor, linked in the infobox, lists three flavours of the drink.)
 In Indonesia, the drink currently comes in cherry blossom, cranberry, starfruit and lychee lemon flavours.

 Ingredients

 A blend of purified water and natural fruit flavours, Mizone features antioxidant, vitamins (vitamin C, Vitamin B3, Vitamin B5, Vitamin B6, Vitamin B12), electrolytes, vitamin B, carbohydrates (glucose, fructose and sucrose), sodium chloride, citric acid, apple cider vinegar, in addition to variants and ranges of the drink that have come with flavours such as apple, blackcurrant, passionfruit, raspberry, mandarin, lemon/lime, strawberry and watermelon, throughout the course of its history.
 Furthermore, the drink does not contain artificial colours or preservatives and it has a third less sugar than other sport drinks.

 Advertising

-Some notable television commercials about Mizone include: